ketech-org/ketech-org.github.io/privacy-policy.md

 **Company:** K&E Technology Consultants Ltd (“we”, “us”, “our”)
 **Contact email:** info@ketech.org

-This Privacy Policy explains how our iOS apps (the “Apps”) handle information when you use them.
+This Privacy Policy explains how our iOS apps (the "Apps") handle information when you use them.
 We aim to keep this clear and simple.

----

 ## 1. Summary